For many families, the holiday food spread can be as important as seeing family, building community or observing religious traditions.

 Celiac disease is a digestive disease that results from an immune reaction to gluten, which is a protein found in wheat, rye and barley.
 When someone with celiac disease eats gluten, it causes damage to their small intestine, which can lead to abdominal pain, nausea, chronic diarrhea, malnutrition and weight loss.

-University of Minnesota Health Gastroenterologist Justin Howard, MD, who sees celiac disease patients at University of Minnesota Medical Center and Fairview Maple Grove Medical Center, is here to share his expertise and help make the holidays easier to digest.
+University of Minnesota Health Gastroenterologist Justin Howard, MD, who sees celiac disease patients at University of Minnesota Medical Center and University of Minnesota Health Maple Grove Clinics, is here to share his expertise and help make the holidays easier to digest.